Carmen de Lavallade: Career

 In 2003, de Lavallade appeared in the rotating cast of the off-Broadway staged reading of Wit & Wisdom.
 In 2010, she appeared in a one-night-only concert semi-staged reading of Evening Primrose by Stephen Sondheim.
-In 2014 de Lavallade premiered her solo show As I Remember It.
+In 2014, de Lavallade premiered her solo show As I Remember It.
 The work was a meditation on her history in dance through performance, film, and storytelling.

 Personal life

 De Lavallade had resided in New York City with her husband Geoffrey Holder until his death on October 5, 2014.
 Their lives were the subject of the 2005 Linda Atkinson and Nick Doob documentary Carmen and Geoffrey.
 The couple had one son, Léo.
 De Lavallade's brother-in-law was Boscoe Holder.

 Awards

 In 2004, de Lavallade received the Black History Month Lifetime Achievement Award and the Rosie Award (named for Rosetta LeNoire and "given to individuals who demonstrate extraordinary accomplishment and dedication in the theatrical arts and to corporations that work to promote opportunity and diversity"), the Bessie Award in 2006, and the Capezio Dance Award in 2007, as well as an honorary Doctor of Fine Arts degree from the State University of New York through Purchase College in 2006 and Juilliard School in 2008.

-In 2016, de Lavallade received the Lifetime Achievement Award at the Obie Awards presented by the American Theatre Wing and The Village Voice for her excellence in off-broadway theater.
+In 2016, de Lavallade received the Lifetime Achievement Award at the Obie Awards, presented by the American Theatre Wing and The Village Voice, for her excellence in off-Broadway theater.

+In April 2017, De Lavallade was one of eight honorees at The New Jewish Home's 4th Annual Eight over Eighty Gala in New York City.

 In December 2017, she received the Kennedy Center Honors Award.
-On August 17, 2017, two days after U.S. President Trump's third statement after the 'Charlottesville rally', she announced that she will forgo the related reception at the White House which was later cancelled.
-Although she did attend the dinner at the State Department hosted by Rex Tillerson and emceed by Julie Andrews.
+On August 17, 2017, two days after U.S. President Trump's third statement after the "Charlottesville rally", she announced that she would forgo the related reception at the White House, which was later cancelled, although she did attend the dinner at the State Department hosted by Rex Tillerson and emceed by Julie Andrews.

-De Lavallade was a The New Jewish Home's Eight over Eighty Gala 2017 honoree.
+On August 30, 2023, De Lavallade was presented with Richmond Ballet's Lifetime Achievement in Dance Award prior to a performance of John Butler's Carmina Burana at the Filene Center at Wolf Trap National Park for the Performing Arts.